 It’s called Bottle Shock

 The first issue that concerns me are the internal forces – specifically, the things that are keeping us inside.
 COVID-19 is certainly one of those, if not the major one.
-But here in northern California, the wildfires have forced people to stay inside even when they can socially-distance themselves safely outside.
-So now, I’m inside all day.
-And so are the kids.
+But here in northern California, we just got past wildfire season, which forced people to stay inside even when they can socially distance themselves safely outside.
+For a time, Iwas inside all day.
+And so were the kids.
 I also work from home.
-And the kids go to school from home.
+And the kids went to school from home.
 And food is delivered to home.

 In a word (or two), we’re bottled up.
 And as such, we’re suffering from Bottle Shock.